sbhrwl/java/readme.md

 - Multi-threaded - Java's multithreading programming capability enables you to create a program that executes multiple tasks concurrently
 - Distributed -Java maintains the TCP/IP protocol and is therefore suitable for distributed Internet environments.

+## Platform independency
+- Platform = OS + Processor (Windows + Intel)
+- Java program (`.java` file) -> Compiler -> **Bytecode** (`.class` file) -> JVM converts it to MLL and executes
+- Same bytecode can be also be executed on other platforms (JVM knows how to do it) (32.7:00)
+- So Write Once and Run Anywhere (WORA)

+## Classes and Objects
+- An object is an entity with `state` (properties) and `behaviour` (methods), such as a chair, bike, marker, pen, table, or car.
+It could be intellectual or physical (tangible and intangible).
+  - The banking system is an illustration of an intangible entity.
+- An object has three characteristics
+  - State: represents an object's data (value)
+  - Behavior: represents how an object behaves (or how it functions), such as when you deposit or withdraw money
+  - Identity: Usually, a distinct ID is used to implement an object's identification.
+The external user cannot see the value of the ID.
+However, the JVM uses it internally to uniquely identify each object.
+- Pen, for instance, is an object.
+Reynolds is its name; its state is noted as being white.
+Writing is its behaviour because it is utilized for writing.
+- Different ways of Object Definition
+  - An object is a real-world entity
+  - An object is a runtime entity
+  - The object is an entity which has state and behaviour
+  - The object is an instance of a class.
+- A **class serves as a model or blueprint from which new objects can be made**.
+- Therefore, a class's instance (or result) is an object.
+- A class includes
+  - Fields
+  - Methods
+  - Constructors
+  - Blocks
+  - Nested class and interface

 ## Main method
 `public static void main(String args[])`
 - The main () is the starting point for JVM to start execution of a Java program.